 In today’s technology age, we can hardly go anywhere without being connected via cell phones or Wi-Fi.
 However, the BWCAW and Quetico are still “off the grid”, and we like it that way.

 We understand, however, that some situations dictate that it is necessary to have the option to be able to communicate with the outside world while on a canoe trip.
 And for this peace of mind, we have a couple of satellite phone rental options for you.

 Check out the following companies for satellite phone rentals:

 For your satellite phone rental needs, please visit either of these two sites to reserve your sat phone and have it shipped directly to your doorstep for your next canoe trip into the Boundary Waters or Quetico.

 **Note: Satellite phones are intended to be a safety option or security blanket if you will, and are certainly not necessary to take on trips.
 If you decide you would like to rent one for your trip, we encourage you to use it only for emergency situations.
 We firmly believe that you’ll enjoy the trip more if you allow yourself not to depend on the phone.
-Technology has, and will continue to shape the world we live in, but the Boundary Waters area has long been a place to enjoy nature in it’s most purest sense.
+Technology has and will continue to shape the world we live in, but the Boundary Waters area has long been a place to enjoy nature in its purest sense.
 We also understand the reality of nature and this wilderness.
-And because of this we’re offering a way, for those that would like it, to have means of communication while on your trip.
+And because of this, we’re offering a way, for those that would like, to have means of communication while on your trip.
 We ask that you not abuse the idea.
 More than likely you planned this trip to relax and get away from the daily grind that includes cell phones.
-A satellite phone is just a sophisticated cell phone, so try not to depend on it, but rather have it to fall back on only in the event of emergency.
+A satellite phone is just a sophisticated cell phone, so try not to depend on it, but rather have it to fall back on only in the event of an emergency.